huggingface/blog/audio-datasets.md

 Do we need to fork out and buy additional storage?
 Or is there a way we can train on these datasets with **no disk space constraints**?

-🤗 Datasets allows us to do just this.
-It is made possible through use of [_streaming_](https://huggingface.co/docs/datasets/stream) mode, depicted graphically in Figure 1.
+🤗 Datasets allow us to do just this.
+It is made possible through the use of [_streaming_](https://huggingface.co/docs/datasets/stream) mode, depicted graphically in Figure 1.
 Streaming allows us to load the data progressively as we iterate over the dataset.
 Rather than downloading the whole dataset at once, we load the dataset sample by sample.
 We iterate over the dataset, loading and preparing samples _on the fly_ when they are needed.
 This way, we only ever load the samples that we're using,